 Strategies to Improve Treatment

-The main reasons patients with multiple myeloma are not cured following an allogeneic transplant are treatment-related mortality and myeloma recurrence.
-Treatment-related mortality is significantly increased in the elderly and with previous exposure to cytotoxic agents resulting in regimen related toxicities, infections and graft-versus-host disease.
-Allogeneic stem cell transplants are also limited by donor availability since only one-third of patients will have an HLA-compatible family member donor.
+The main reason patients with multiple myeloma are not cured following a SCT is myeloma recurrence.
 Doctors are performing clinical trials designed to improve the treatment of patients with multiple myeloma by the following approaches:

 CAR-T Cell Therapy: Researchers updated results from a continued study including multiple National Cancer Institute-based centers in the U.S. The trial included 21 patients with a median age of 58 years, who had received a median of 7 prior therapies, including stem cell transplants.